orva/osm-xml/README.md

 Simple [osm xml v0.6][osm-xml-documentation] parser.

-Structure for the parsed data follows closely how OSM documents are formed: we have top level OSM struct containing bounds, [nodes array][node-doc], [ways array][way-doc] and [relations array][relation-doc].
+Structure for the parsed data follows closely how OSM documents are formed: we have top level OSM struct containing bounds, [nodes][node-doc] array, [ways][way-doc] array and [relations][relation-doc] array.
 Each parsed element follows closely their corresponding osm-wiki entry.

 References to the other elements in the document are left unresolved in parsed form.
 There is API to resolve individual references to their corresponding elements, but whole document cannot be made connected.

-Tags for the element are stored as array of `Tag { key: String, val: String }`.
+[Tags][tag-doc] for the element are stored in `tags` array as `Tag { key:
+String, val: String }`.

-## usage
+## Usage

-Below is simple program which digs out some statistics from given osm-document:
+Below is simple example program which digs out some statistics from given osm-document.
+This includes parsing document, finding and using all the different kind of elements and resolving references (both resolvable and unresolvable).

 ```rust
 extern crate osm_xml as osm;